RuihanGao/2019Summer/README.md

 ## 6.28
 1. Group meeting "App-Aware Scheduling" shard by Kacper, "enumerating the other labelling is already #P complete, i.e. too complex, so only evaluate optimal solution for one labelling.
 2. Meeting with Wenchao, use the Carla Challenge one and make your own agent.
 Can refer to `coiltraine` if necessary but no need to spend too much time debugging it. <br/>
+He stresses
-He stresses for different scenarios, like the routes, turns, and notice that we can create some json files like `srunner/challenge/all_towns_traffic_scenarios1_3_4.json` and add more interesting scenarios.
+ 1. for different scenarios, like the routes, turns, and notice that we can create some json files like `srunner/challenge/all_towns_traffic_scenarios1_3_4.json` and add more interesting scenarios.
+ 2.Add more controllable agents at the same time: cooperative imitation learning
 3. Reading group meeting at Robotics Lab.
 Reinforcement learning. <br/>
 Parameters tuning, [neural architecture search](https://www.automl.org/automl/literature-on-neural-architecture-search/), [knowledge distillation](https://arxiv.org/pdf/1503.02531.pdf)
 4. Experiment with other agents built in scenario_runner and try to create your own imitation learning agent. <br/>